 Presently, large companies like Microsoft and Target are downsizing physical office space and enabling remote workers by announcing flexible work environments, including hybrid remote, fully remote, and day flex policies.
 These are significant signals that, in some form or another, remote work is here to stay.

 Remote work has become ingrained into our lives – and that’s down to a combination of people, processes, and technology.

-The past year has proven unequivocally that people can adapt to remote work without their productivity or collaboration suffering – in fact, for 52% of employees, their productivity improved when they started working remotely.
+The past year has proven unequivocally that people can adapt to remote work without their productivity or collaboration suffering – in fact, according to the PwC study, 52% of employees' productivity improved when they started working remotely during the pandemic.

 The pandemic also forced organizations to develop processes that work for remote teams.
 Those who thoughtfully made the initial change have been reaping the benefits for over a year, while many others have had to pivot a few times to find their footing.
 But overall, most organizations have transformed their processes and adapted.